AliceWonderMiscreations/PluggableUnplugged/README.md

 with the same secret key, or it may be possible for an attacker to derive the secret key.

-2. In other users, they need to be kept a secret and should be random so that they can not be guessed.
+2. In other uses, the nonce needs to be kept a secret and should be random so that it can not be guessed.
 Use of a nonce as a CSRF token is one such example.
 In these cases, a nonce should be at *least* a 128-bit random number generated using a cryptographically suitable pseudo Random Number Generator (pRNG).

 WordPress calls what they generate a nonce, but it is incorrect for them to do so.
-They use it in the context of CSRF tokens yet it is both predictable *and* they re-use the same nonce for up to twelve hours, with the nonce remaining valid for an additional 12 hours after they move a different nonce.
+They use it in the context of CSRF tokens yet it is both predictable *and* they re-use the same nonce for up to twelve hours, with the nonce remaining valid for an additional 12 hours after they move to a different nonce.

-Furthermore, they intentionally limit their token to 80 bits even though it starts life as a 128 byte token.
+Furthermore, they intentionally limit their token to 80 bits even though it starts life as a 128 bit token.

 This plugin is not able to completely completely correct their abuse of what a nonce is suppose to be, but it does make some improvements.